slack-scala-client/slack-scala-client/README.md

 client.removeEventListener(actor)
 ```

-Finally, an rtm client can easily be terminated and cleaned up by calling close:
+Finally, an RTM client can easily be terminated and cleaned up by calling close:

 ```scala
 client.close()